vrona/FHE.Chess/docs/data_transformation.md

     P P P P .
 P P P
     R N B .
 K .
 N R
     ```
+    (This format let you visual all the moves that have been done and provides the context of the game.)<br>

     which is then being transformed into an array of shape (12,8,8) thanks to theses two methods:
     ```python